kayasax/EasyPIM/README.md

 ## Key features
 :boom: Support editing multiple roles at once
 :boom: Copy settings from one role to another
+:boom: Copy eligible assignments from one user to another
 :boom: Export role settings to csv
 :boom: Import role settings from csv
 :boom: Backup all roles